-- Provide feeding habitat for herbivorous waterfowl and shorebirds
+- Providing feeding habitat for herbivorous waterfowl and shorebirds

-- Protect the soil from erosion due to heavy winter rain
+- Protecting the soil from erosion due to heavy winter rain

-- Scavenge excess nutrients like nitrogen before they leach from the soil
+- Scavenging excess nutrients such as nitrogen before they leach from the soil

 Winter Cover Crops on the Fraser River: 20 Years of Greenfields.
 A review of the last 20 years of cover cropping, including the role of cover crops in wildlife management.

-Managing Cover Crops for Conservation Purposes in the Fraser River Delta, Britsh Columbia.
+Managing Cover Crops for Conservation Purposes in the Fraser River Delta, British Columbia.
 A detailed expose on cover crops and their role in maintaining soil fertility.